ychen306/asplos-2020-28-ae/README.md

 You would need the following dependencies -
  - make
  - cmake
- - c++ compiler (we recommend
-clang++ which is significantly faster at compiling our generated vectorizer)
+ - clang (this is not a hard requirement, but we've found that GCC is very slow at compiling our generated vectorizer)
  - git
  - bash
  - Intel [SDE](https://software.intel.com/content/www/us/en/develop/articles/intel-software-development-emulator.html)